breadchris/notes/pages/seagl___talk.md

 	- Protobuf and Temporal solved big problems for big companies.
 	- Smaller teams and projects need tools to scale.
 	- I want to give everyone a senior developer's brain.
-	- Simple service templates with batteries included.
-	- LLM generator! feedback?
-	- TODO protobuf to code chatgpt
-	- Share your code with others
 - Parting words of wisdom
 	- Plumbers get paid a lot because pipes don't fit together easily.
 	- If you want to be a data plumber, continue connecting pipes.